 Are you in the process of buying a new caravan, or have maybe even bitten the bullet and upgraded to something a bit bigger and more luxurious?
-With every upgrade or new purchase comes the question, what can my vehicle tow and does it comply with towing capacity regulations and requirements?
+With every upgrade or new purchase, a few questions arise.
+What can my vehicle tow and does it comply with towing capacity regulations and requirements?
 Should I get a Tow Pro or a break-safe break-away system?
 What is even considered the best tow vehicle in the first place?

 There are some things you need to know about your current or new vehicle if you want to pull along your new toy.
-Here we look a bit deeper into the legalities, accessories and vehicle specifications that will help you make an informed decision about what the best towing 4x4 for caravans and camper trailers really is ahead of your next adventure.
+Here we look a bit deeper into the legalities, accessories and vehicle specifications that will help you make an informed decision when choosing the best tow vehicle for caravans and camper trailers ahead of your next adventure.

 Is it legal?

-The number one consideration when matching up your vehicle to your caravan or camper trailer is ensuring that it’s 100% legal by the book.
+The number one consideration when matching up the best tow vehicle to your caravan or camper trailer is ensuring that it’s 100% legal by the book.

-Ensure you keep to the manufacturers specifications in terms of what the legal towing capacity is, not only for yourself, your passengers, but everyone else on the road with you.
+Ensure you keep to the manufacturer’s specifications in terms of what the legal maximum towing capacity is.
+This is not only for yourself and your passengers, but for everyone else on the road with you.
 Everything else after that comes down to personal preference.